 The entry fee to Yellowstone is included.

-- Three nights' accommodation are included: Two nights accommodation are included at a West Yellowstone motel called West Yellowstone Lodge.
+Three nights' accommodation are included: Two nights accommodation are included at a Yellowstone motel called Yellowstone Motel.
 If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.
 The other is at the Rexburg Americinn.

 Prices are based on double occupancy.
 Single, triple and quad occupancy rates are also available and will be seen at checkout.
 There is no tax.